parhamfartoot/BattleShip-Game/Extensions.md

 * Add a Leaderboard list.
 This list will rank players who win games with the least amount of moves.

 ---

-How to implement the extentions:
+How to Implement Extensions
+---

-For example, the extension that allows the player to take another successive turn can be implemented by modifying the isHit() function in a such way that the GameModel will only notify/change observers if the shot was a miss.
+Although some extensions mentioned above are difficult and would take long, other extensions are a quick fix.
+For example, the extension that allows the player to take another successive turn can be implemented by modifying the `isHit()` function in a such way that the GameModel will only notify/change observers if the shot was a miss.